Roch-Iskrzycki/SOP-3-Cyber-Security-Pen-Testing-Module/Module_2.md

 ## Module 2: Port Scanning With Nmap

-  In this first scan I used the nmap -sS <IP_ADDRESS> command to list the results of a tcp SYN scan.
+  In this first scan I used the nmap -sS <IP_ADDRESS> command to list the results of a TCP SYN scan.
 This scan shows open TCP ports aswell as the name of the services using the ports.
   - -sS: This option tells nmap to do a TCP SYN scan.

   - The output from this scan gives us 23 open ports with many vulnerable services like ftp, telnet, ssh, http, etc.